contentful/create-contentful-extension/README.md

 Ends your current session with the CLI tool.

+### `npm run configure`

+Asks which space and environment you want to use for development and deployment.
+It saves your answers to local `.contentfulrc.json`

 ### `npm run deploy`

 Bundles the extension for production and deploys bundled version to Contentful.